 Defrag is a Microsoft utility first included with MS-DOS 6.0, and in all versions of Windows.
 It is designed to help chronologically order the data on the hard drive.
 Defrag places each part of a program together instead of scattered throughout the hard drive, allowing the read-write head to access the data faster on the hard drive.

-Windows 98 and later includes a version of Defrag that places commonly accessed data at the beginning of the drive for a shorter distance to access the data that can help performance.
+Windows 98 and later includes a version of Defrag that places commonly accessed data at the beginning of the drive.
+Doing so may increase the efficiency of HDD performance.
 However, unless the hard drive is seriously fragmented, you will not notice a significant difference after defragging the hard drive.

-In the picture, is an example of what Microsoft Windows Defrag may look like, as can be seen, this hard drive is seriously fragmented (each red portion is fragmented files).
-In this example, if the Defrag was allowed to be completed, the user would notice a significant improvement in performance.
+The picture is an example of how Microsoft Windows Defrag may look.
+As shown, this hard drive is seriously fragmented (each red portion is fragmented files).
+In this example, if the Defrag was allowed to be completed, you would notice a significant improvement in performance.